 If the admin has configured Modify Search Criteria as Enabled only for Ascendix Search Administrators and the user is not an admin, the following features are not available:

-The users will be able to perform saved searched, use the defined fields to search for their Data and can save them as their custom search.
-Also, they will be able to export search results, mass edit records and perform mass actions (e.g., add notes in bulk, schedule events).
+The users will be able to perform saved searches, use the defined fields to search for their Data, and can save them as their custom search.
+Also, they will be able to export search results, mass edit records, and perform mass actions (e.g., add notes in bulk, scheduled events).

 That’s it for today.
 Happy Searching!